sendgrid/docs/content/docs/glossary/cost-per-click.md

   show: false
 ---

-Cost Per Click is the price you pay for each click in a pay-per-click advertising campaign.
+Cost Per Click, or CPC, is a type of media purchasing model common within search and display advertising campaigns.

 A pay-per-click advertising campaign is a digital marketing ad where every time your ad is clicked, taking a potential customer to your site, you pay the advertiser a fee.
 These ads appear most often as the sponsored ads at the top of Google search results - so pay-per-click ads are ads generated search results, and not considered organic search results.